Markieff Morris: Washington Wizards (2016–2019)

 On February 18, 2016, Morris was traded to the Washington Wizards in exchange for DeJuan Blair, Kris Humphries and a 2016 Top–9 protected first round draft pick.
-The next day, he made his debut for the Wizards in a 98–86 win over his brother's team, the Detroit Pistons, recording six points and two rebounds in 22 minutes.
-On February 29, 2016, he recorded his first double-double as a Wizard with 16 points and 13 rebounds in a 116–108 win over the Philadelphia 76ers.
+The next day, he made his debut for the Wizards in a 98–86 victory over his brother's team, the Detroit Pistons, recording six points and two rebounds in 22 minutes.
+On February 29, 2016, Morris recorded his first double-double as a Wizard with 16 points and 13 rebounds in a 116–108 win over the Philadelphia 76ers.

-On February 10, 2017, Morris scored a season-high 26 points in a 112–107 win over the Indiana Pacers.
+On February 10, 2017, Morris scored a season-high 26 points in a 112–107 victory over the Indiana Pacers.
 The Wizards finished the regular season with a 49–33 record and entered the playoffs as the No. 4 seed.
 They subsequently won their first Southeast Division title since 1978–79.
 On April 16, 2017, Morris scored 21 points in his NBA playoff debut as the Wizards defeated the Atlanta Hawks 114–107 in Game 1 of their first-round series.

 On September 22, 2017, Morris was ruled out for six to eight weeks after undergoing surgery to repair a sports hernia.
 On March 13, 2018, he scored a season-high 27 points in a 116–111 loss to the Minnesota Timberwolves.

 On January 3, 2019, Morris was ruled out for six weeks following a bout of neck and upper back stiffness that led to him being diagnosed with transient cervical neurapraxia.

 On February 7, 2019, Morris was traded, along with a 2023 second-round pick, to the New Orleans Pelicans in exchange for Wesley Johnson.
 He was waived by the Pelicans the following day.